chili-chips-ba/openeye-CamSI/README.md

 - https://www.prophesee.ai/event-based-vision-iot
 - https://www.prophesee.ai/event-based-vision-more-applications

-The main point of this project is to open the doors for the open-source developers to tap into this vast and mostly unexplored application space.
+The primary objective of this project is to open the door for open-source developers to enter this vast and mostly unexplored application space.

 ## *Acknowledgements*
 We are grateful to: